 Yet, why are RVs in particular, called coaches?

-The use of the word coach to describe buses and RVs today is a carry-over from the times when horse-pulled coaches and carriages were the main forms of transportation.
-When buses were first introduced, they were also called coaches and the name made its way to larger RVs share a lot in common with buses.
+The word coach to describe buses and RVs today is a carry-over from the times when horse-pulled coaches and carriages were the main forms of transportation.
+When buses were first introduced, they were also called coaches and the name made its way to larger RVs which share a lot in common with buses.

-Still, there’s more to the story than that and the first important distinction to make is that while all motor coaches are RVs, not all RVs are motor coaches.
-What makes an RV a motor coach is also what makes a bus a coach, and to understand exactly why this is, let’s take a closer look at the horse drawn carriages of the 15th century that they were named after.
+Still, there’s more to the story, and the first important distinction to make is that while all motor coaches are RVs, not all RVs are motor coaches.
+What makes an RV a motor coach is also what makes a bus a coach, and to understand exactly why this is, let’s take a closer look at the horse-drawn carriages of the 15th century that they were named after!

 Historical Background Of Coaches